hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

    Multiple implementations can be provided to support different types of curves.
 It allows changing or switching dependencies.
 5. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization so they can be accessed with JNI.
-6. **Arkworks[https://github.com/arkworks-rs]**:  arkworks is a Rust ecosystem for zkSNARK programming.
+6. **[Arkworks](https://github.com/arkworks-rs)**: A Rust ecosystem for cryptography.
 Our implementation uses it as the library responsible for elliptic curve cryptography.
 7. **EC-Key Utils** is a utility module that enables the node operator to generate a bootstrapping public/private key pair.

 ### Module organization and repositories